cytomining/DeepProfiler-handbook/_sources/docs/04-metadata.md

-# 4. Metadata and single cell locations
+# 4. Metadata and single-cell locations

 DeepProfiler requires metadata files that provide information about the experiment as well as the locations of single cells (centroids) in your images.
 These files are stored in `project/inputs/` and there are two main types: